Below is Genesis 49:4-7 from the Leningrad Codex.

 Yehudah (Latinized as Judah) was one of the 12 sons of Jacob and anyone descended from Yehudah was a Yehudiy.

-The twelve sons of Yisra'el (Latinized as Israel) formed the twelve tribes of Yisra'el, which later became the nation of Yisra'el.
-Later, the nation of Yisra'el split into two nations, the tribes in the southern region were called the nation of Yisra'el and the tribes in the north came to be known as the nation of Yehudah.
+The twelve sons of Yisra'el (Romanized as Israel) formed the twelve tribes of Yisra'el, which later became the nation of Yisra'el.
+Later, the nation of Yisra'el split into two nations, the tribes in the northern region were called the nation of Yisra'el and the tribes in the south came to be known as the nation of Yehudah (Romanized as Judah).
 The nation of Yehudah consisted of the tribes of Yehudah, Benyamin (Benjamin) and Levi.
 The nation of Yisra'el consisted of the other ten tribes of Yisra'el.
 Those living in the nation of Yisra'el were called Yisreliym (plural of Yisra'eli) and those living in the nation of Yehudah became known as Yehudiym (plural of Yehudi).

 The nation of Yisra'el was taken into captivity and taken to Assyria and later the nation of Yehudah was taken into captivity and taken to Babylon.
 Eventually the people of Yehudah returned to the original land of Yisra'el, but because it was the nation of Yehudah that returned, the land was called Yehudah (Latinized as Iudea) and all of the people of Yehudah were called Yehudiym.